 Dr Palermo is the module leader for MUS2015 Music and Culture, where he contributes classes in the sociology of music and feminist music, MUS3014 Popular Music Studies, where his teaching focuses on approaches like gender and sexuality and nationalism.
 He co-leads MUS3013 Production Project, where he facilitates workshops for the planning and outlining of a production project.
 He also leads MUS3019 Negotiated Project, a module that allows students to pursue an individual major practical and/or research project of their own design.

-He welcomes students who are interested in sonic art, electronic experimental music, critical organology, and cultural studies.
+Dr Palermo welcomes PhD students who are interested in the areas of sonic art, electronic experimental music, and popular music

 Palermo, SF; 2015; "The Work of Hugh Davies in the Context of British Experimental Electronic Music in Britain"; PhD, Middlesex University, http://eprints.mdx.ac.uk/17408/